DGV98/DARCH/README.md

 This file also lives to document what I have learned as I progress through arch linux and ricing.
 Mostly following https://namishh.com/blog/ricing/

+<u>TODO</u>
+- Figure out a way to source my dotfiles so that this is easily reproducible.
+- Configure Hyprland for multiple monitors (managing workspaces)
+- Configure nvim with lsp's for python, markdown, html, typescript, javascript.
+- Configure nvim with plugin for viewing markdown (to preview this document)

 ## Inspo
 - https://github.com/namishh/crystal
 - https://github.com/namishh/crystal/tree/aura